tpoisot/ms_proba_networks/ms/maintext.md

-As a final note, all of the measures described below can be applied on the binary (0/1) versions of the networks in which case they effectively are the non-probabilistic version of the measure.
+As a final note, all of the measures described below can be applied on the binary (0/1) versions of the networks in which case they effectively are the non-probabilistic version of the measure as usually calculated.
 This property is particularly desirable as it allows our framework to be used on any network, whether they are represented in a probabilistic or binary way.
 Nonetheless, this approach is different from using *weighted* networks, in that it answers a completely different question.
 Probabilistic networks describe the probability that any interaction will happen, whereas weighted networks describe the effect of the interaction when it happens.
 Actually, the weight of each interaction is best viewed as a second modeling step, focusing only on the non-zero cases (*i.e.* the interactions that are realized); this is similar to the method now frequently used in species distribution models, where the species presence is modeled first, and its abundance second, using a (possibly) different set of predictors [@boul12a].